6 Must Have Skills for Working as a Fit Model

 Be Able to Work With an Audience

 If you’re the shy type who isn’t comfortable getting dressed (and undressed!) in front of others, then fit modeling might not be the best job for you.
-Designers and garment technicians will want to see how easily you can get in and out of a garment in order to spot small technical errors, like a zipper being too short or armholes being too snug to comfortably slip into.
+Designers and garment technicians will want to see how easily you can get in and out of a garment to spot small technical errors, like a zipper being too short or armholes being too snug to slip into comfortably.

 Be Knowledgeable About Fit and Fashion Trends